 iC3D shows premium design capabilities for wine industry creatives

 Posted on Saturday, 05 August 2017.
-Posted in Design .
+Posted in Design & Marketing .
 Written by PSA Desk

 Creative Edge Software, developer of the award-winning iC3D packaging design software, will be exhibiting at the Wines & Vines Packaging Conference in Yountville, California on 16 August 2017.
 System demonstrations at the event will aim to show how iC3D provides an all-in-one solution that enables simple, fast and high-quality brand development for winemakers, wine marketers and creative agencies.

 Exhibiting at Stand 35 in Yountville’s Lincoln Theater, Creative Edge Software will present its latest iC3D version 4.1, which features a range of capabilities developed specifically with the requirements of high-end packaging markets in mind.
 The software boasts the ability to visualize complex packaging designs with photo-realistic accuracy in a matter of minutes.
 These include devices such as specialty closures, security seals, matte and metallic inks, holographic and pigment foils, and even liquid-fill effects.